Special offer

 • Create a team culture that’s welcoming to those in recovery.

-By making education about substance use disorders and potential treatment options available to employees and promoting awareness of these issues in a positive manner, you can build trust and help ensure team members are more comfortable at work.
+By sharing general wellbeing resources from reputable sources (not medical advice) and signposting support options available through company programs and promoting awareness of these issues in a positive manner, you can build trust and help ensure team members are more comfortable at work.

 Consider, for example, the difference between hosting a team dinner where drinking is encouraged versus hosting an alcohol-free event that’s safe for everyone, including those in recovery.